PluraGate/SyriaHub/QUICKSTART.md

-# Syrealize - Quick Start
+# SyriaHub - Quick Start

-Get up and running with Syrealize in 5 minutes!
+Get up and running with SyriaHub in 5 minutes!

 ## Prerequisites